-In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
-This standard requires that for most financial assets, losses be based on an expected loss approach which includes estimates of losses over the life of exposure that considers historical, current and forecasted information.
+In June 2016, the FASB issued ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments.
+This standard requires that for most financial assets, losses must be based on an expected loss approach which includes estimates of losses over the life of exposure that considers historical, current and forecasted information.
 Expanded disclosures related to the methods used to estimate the losses as well as a specific disaggregation of balances for financial assets are also required.
-This standard is effective for annual periods beginning after December 15, 2019 and interim periods within those annual periods, with early adoption permitted for annual periods beginning after December 15, 2018.
-The Company is assessing the impact the adoption of ASU 2016-13 may have on its consolidated financial statements.
+The Company adopted the new standard on January 1, 2020 and adoption did not have a material impact on the consolidated financial statements.

-In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which modifies the disclosure requirements for fair value measurements.
-The new standard is effective for the Company on January 1, 2020.
-Early adoption is permitted.
-The Company is evaluating the impact the adoption of ASU 2018-13 may have on its disclosures.
+In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, which modifies the disclosure requirements for certain fair value measurements.
+The Company adopted the new standard on January 1, 2020 and adoption did not have a material impact on the consolidated financial statements.